Optimal Budget Aggregation with Star-Shaped Preference Domains: Introduction

-For more than two alternatives, most of the previous work on budget aggregation assumes that preferences are given via the $\ell_1$ norm \citep[e.g.,][]{LNP08a,GKSA19a,FPPV21a,CCP22a,FrSc24a}.
-According to $\ell_1$~preferences, agent~$i$'s \emph{dis}utility for a distribution $\q = (q_1, \dots, q_m)$ over $m$ alternatives is given by the $\ell_1$~distance $\|\p_i - \q\|_1 = \sum_{j=1}^m |p_{i,j} - q_j|$, where $\p_i = (p_{i,1},\dots,p_{i,m})$ is the agent's peak.
-We assume without loss of generality that the sum of all components in a distribution is $1$.
+When there $m\geq 3$ alternatives, the set of outcomes is a multi-dimensional simplex, and the space of possible utility functions is much richer.
+For example, for every $p\geq 1$, the \emph{$\ell_p$ metric} induces a utility function $u_i(\q) = -\left(\sum_{j=1}^m |p_{i,j} - q_j|^p\right)^{1/p}$, where $\q = (q_1, \dots, q_m)$ is any distribution over $m$ alternatives and $\p_i = (p_{i,1},\dots,p_{i,m})$ is agent~$i$'s peak.
+Note that all these functions are equivalent when $m=2$ but not when $m\geq 3$.
+Still, most of the previous works on budget aggregation assume $\ell_1$ utilities \citep[e.g.,][]{LNP08a,GKSA19a,FPPV21a,CCP24a,FrSc24a}.
 Under this utility model, \citet{LNP08a} and \citet{GKSA19a} showed that a mechanism that maximizes utilitarian welfare (i.e., minimizes the sum of agents' disutilities) is both strategyproof and efficient; however, this mechanism has a tendency to overweight majority preferences. \citet{FPPV21a} proposed a mechanism, called the \emph{independent markets mechanism}, which satisfies strategyproofness along with a weak fairness notion dubbed \emph{proportionality}.
 Proportionality requires that the collective distribution is given by the uniform distribution over the agents' peaks whenever all peaks are degenerate.
-The independent markets mechanism violates efficiency, and \citeauthor{FPPV21a} raised the question whether there are mechanisms that satisfy all three properties simultaneously.
+The independent markets mechanism violates efficiency, and \citeauthor{FPPV21a}~raised the question whether there are mechanisms that satisfy all three properties simultaneously.
 In \Cref{sec:imposs}, we settle this question by proving that no such mechanism exists under $\ell_1$ as well as under $\ell_\infty$ preferences.